reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 - PyLadies:  **36.5K**

 Given that there are more than **6x** the number of users of Python as compared to R (loose deduction from survey), we would expect the number of meetup members to be significantly greater.
 But, the meetup population for PyLadies is **only 1.25x** greater than R-Ladies.

+### Demographics Data
+A [2017 demographics study](https://blog.revolutionanalytics.com/downloads/Voice%20of%20R%20Community.pdf) by the R Consortium found the following:
+- 3618 users responded
+- Gender:  14% women, ~83% men, 2% did not answer, ~1% other
+- Industry
+   - 35% academic
+   - 65% industry

 ### Amplification / Networking / Marketing on Twitter
 R-Ladies has a designated twitter account to celebrate International Women's Day (IWD), [@rladies_iwd2018](https://twitter.com/rladies_iwd2018).
 Last year, on IWD, I noticed blazing R-Ladies activity on Twitter.
 From March 7 to 8, 2018, they posted over 400 tweets highlighting women in R.  Here is one of those tweets: